Chichi126/Customers-Profiling-And-Segmentation-Analysis/README.md

 Created a table with column header
   ![image](https://github.com/Chichi126/Customers-Profiling-And-Segmentation-Analysis/assets/140970592/67e2cc37-0665-44ec-bf9d-0a26bea0ab2e)

-  **SQL:**  was harnessed to perform more complex data transformations and to extract relevant subsets of data from the original dataset.
-SQL queries enabled the aggregation of data, joining of multiple tables, and computation of key metrics critical to the analysis.
+  **SQL:**  SQL queries were employed to facilitate and execute intricate data transformations, as well as to extract specific, meaningful subsets of data from the original dataset.
+These queries allowed for the consolidation of data, the combination of multiple tables, and the calculation of essential metrics crucial for the analysis.

-  **Power BI:**  was utilized for advanced visualization and reporting, enabling the creation of insightful dashboards and interactive visuals to communicate findings effectively.
-The combination of these tools facilitated a comprehensive analysis, ensuring data integrity and yielding actionable insights to drive informed decision-making.
+  **Power BI:**  Power BI was employed for advanced data visualization and reporting, which empowered the creation of informative dashboards and interactive visuals to effectively convey findings.
+The synergy of these tools supported a thorough analysis, maintaining data integrity and generating actionable insights to guide well-informed decision-making.

  ![image](https://github.com/Chichi126/Customers-Profiling-And-Segmentation-Analysis/assets/140970592/fc167e35-7888-4c9e-b313-11fa80eae413)